Dynamic Curing and Network Design in SIS Epidemic Processes: Introduction

 \subsection{Contributions}

 The main contribution of this paper is on providing efficient algorithms for curing policies and network design.
 We extend the $O(\log^{2}{n})$ approximation algorithm for cutwidth in \cite{LR99} to the calculation of impedance, which was mentioned in~\cite{DOT14} as an open problem.
 We further propose a variant of the problem that takes into consideration demographic fairness.
-For a bag with $k$ nodes, we provide $O(\log^2 k)$ approximations for the calculation of the fair impedance of a bag with one checkpoint.
-We also provide sufficient conditions for $O(\log^2 k)$ approximation to hold in the presence of multiple checkpoints.
+We introduce the fair impedance and provide $O(\log^2 k)$ approximations for the fair impedance.
 The algorithms are constructed by designing a dynamic programming solution based on a tree embedding~\citep{Rac08}.

 In addition, we study the problem of dynamically modifying the graph structure to ensure that the given curing budget is adequate to achieve fast extinction and avoid the waiting period.
 We consider two settings: the SIS model with and without targeted curing rate allocation.
 For the first case, we propose algorithms to minimize the cut between infected nodes and susceptible nodes for a fixed order of nodes.
 For the latter case, we propose a $1.44$-approximation algorithm for the problem of minimizing the maximum cut.
 By combining the proposed curing and network design algorithms, we provide a comprehensive solution to control SIS processes in networks.